 Take a few tablespoons of apple cider vinegar, dish soap, one tablespoon of sugar in a bowl and stir the mixture.
 Now place this bowl in an area near the place frequented by gnats.
 The fruity, sweet smell of the apple cider and sugar will make attract the gnats while the dish soap will pull them into the solution and eventually drown them.

-This is probably the simplest albeit most brilliant trap you could conjure if you are wondering how to get rid of gnats in your house.
-Since fruits are the most susceptible to pests and rot pretty easily, they are potentially the simplest of all baits.
+This is probably the most straightforward albeit brilliant trap you could conjure if you are wondering how to get rid of gnats in your house.
+Since fruits are the most susceptible to pests and rot pretty quickly, they are potentially the simplest of all baits.
 Take a rotting fruit and cover it with a perforated plastic wrap.
 Place this in a jar and allow the gnats to find their way in.
 Allured inside by the fruity smell, the gnats will get stuck to the perforated wrap and eventually suffocate.

 Diluted Bleach or Drain Cleaner